I’m on my almost daily jaunt.

 I do this because moments of going all out for the last ten to fifteen yards of running build stronger and healthier lungs and heart.
 Alternating one’s exertion is called interval training and is based on regular occasions of forced deep breathing (after sprinting for example) which build strength and can keep one in better health.
 This paragraph is based on science and tested by experience.

 The grass is brown this time of year and the green and brown of the pines make a splendid sight.
-I sense the DNA all around me is the same as my own.
+I sense the DNA all around me is just another version my own.
 I shiver sometimes when I think about it.
 It’s a wonder I can even know about DNA.
 What an age we are living in.
 In the length of one lifetime, we have moved from a semi-darkness into the freedom electricity brings.

 There’s usually trash on the sides of the heavily traveled connecting road I live on.
 About once a week I take a plastic grocery bag with me to haul in the trash on the way home.

 Here comes another “CAUTION Children at Play” sign.
 I wave to folks raking pine straw and they wave back.
-The folks on this street are used to me and I start jogging, cutting through the rays of light.
+The folks on this street are used to me and I start jogging.

 I come to the area most distant from home.
 It’s a choice street because coming into it, there’s a sign that warns “No Outlet.”
 So usually it’s only people who live in the twenty-or-so homes who drive on the street, so it works out there’s rarely any fumes.